pradheeps1/todoApp/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.# todoApp

+## Backend
+Backend is deployed on Google firebase using realtime database.
+All CRUD operations are supported on backend.